-New in 2021/22 is the Equity, Diversity, Inclusion, and Accessibility (EDIA) Committee - a special committee that uniquely reports directly to ICC because of its allencompassing scope.
+In 2021/22, ICC struck the Equity, Diversity, Inclusion, and Accessibility (EDIA) Committee - a special committee that uniquely reports directly to ICC because of its all-encompassing scope.
 The EDIA Committee emerged in response to a fall 2020 report of the Working Group on the Black Student Experience at Innis College.